 The Federal Housing Administration (FHA) is part of the United States Department of Housing and Urban Development (HUD) and is the largest government insurer of mortgages in the world.
 Since its inception in 1934, FHA has insured over 34 million properties by providing mortgage insurance on single-family, multifamily, manufactured homes and hospital loans made by FHA-approved lenders.

 The mortgage insurance provided by FHA will pay the lender if a default occurs by the homeowner.
 Borrowers must qualify and meet lender requirements but the lender bears less risk because FHA insures the mortgage loan.
-There are many benefits and protections that come with FHA loans.
-Some of those benefits are listed below:
+There are many benefits and protections that come with FHA loans but there are drawbacks too.

 Less than Perfect Credit